What is The Corporate Transparency Act? What Entities are Exempt From The CTA?

 FinCEN, or the Financial Crimes Enforcement Network, is the law enforcement agency central to the Corporate Transparency Act.
 FinCEN’s purpose is to safeguard our financial system from illegal activities such as money laundering and dodging taxes.
 The CTA effort is part of a worldwide program to identify criminality of all kinds, including terrorist organizations funneling cash through businesses.
 FinCEN is under the U.S. Department of Treasury.

 If you are the kind of person who thinks, “I’m not going to worry about this extra piece of red tape,” I urge you to think again.
-The Corporate Transparency Act is tied to criminal enforcement, and failure to comply can lead to civil penalties of up to $500 per day (capped at $10,000), and up to two years in prison.
+The Corporate Transparency Act is tied to criminal enforcement, and failure to comply can lead to civil penalties of up to $500 per day (capped at $10,000), and criminal penalties including up to two years in prison.

 [March 2024 Note] Although the CTA was recently ruled unconstitutional by a U.S. District Court Judge in Alabama, that ruling may only apply to the person who filed the lawsuit and only in that District.
 Our understanding is that the law still applies to everyone else, and the impact of that ruling is still unknown.
 Whether the federal government will appeal or the CTA will undergo revisions remains to be seen.
 Please bookmark this web page for updates or contact our office to see if you must comply.